-Daniel Gittler is a musical theatre pianist currently attending Berklee College of Music, where he is pursuing a Bachelors of Music in Professional Music with a concentration in Music Direction, anticipated to complete in December 2017.
+Daniel Gittler is a musical theatre pianist, having graduated from Berklee College of Music, where he received a Bachelors of Music in Professional Music with a concentration in Music Direction.

 He is proud to have worked as a music assistant during the development of Dear Evan Hansen, written by Benj Pasek & Justin Paul (La La Land, The Greatest Showman).
 Additionally he has worked with other industry leaders, such as Alex Lacamoire (Hamilton, In The Heights), Ben Cohn (Wicked), Christopher Jahnke (Les Miz, Memphis, Legally Blonde), Paul Staroba (A Gentleman’s Guide to Love and Murder, War Paint), and songwriting duo Kait Kerrigan & Brian Lowdermilk.